Why choose the SAOA Medical Malpractice Scheme Policy?

 - Between a. and b. above, i.e. cover should be continuous and there should be no ‘gaps’ in your cover.

-For many years (all 18 years that I have been the broker for various Associations/Societies), we have not experienced any problems with our Associations/Societies, collecting membership fees from their members and then paying across the premium due in respect of medical malpractice insurance cover for those members under the CFP Brokers Medical Malpractice Scheme Policy.
+For many years (all 18 years that we have been the broker for various Associations/Societies), we have not experienced any problems with our Associations/Societies, collecting membership fees from their members and then paying across the premium due in respect of medical malpractice insurance cover for those members under the CFP Brokers Medical Malpractice Scheme Policy.
 This arrangement has always been supported by the underwriters and insurers that we have placed the cover with.

 It has always been the case that only a licenced financial services provider could perform intermediary services, which includes the collection of premiums.
 We sought advice from our own compliance officer with regard to whether or not our associations collecting membership fees and then paying for cover for their members would be seen to be a contravention of this requirement and our compliance officer advised that it would not be (and they in turn had confirmed this with their own legal advisor who is familiar with the FSCA/FAIS/regulatory requirements).
 Our compliance officer’s opinion on this matter was supported by the Head of Legal at Hollard.
 He indicated that as far as Hollard were concerned our Association/Society clients were in no way collecting premiums, they were collecting membership fees and paying across a premium on their members’ behalf, which as a joint-insured, Hollard indicated, the Associations/Societies were entitled to do.